 So, having made the case against manual administration of employee stock plans, that begs the question of what exactly it is that automated solutions do differently.
 To put it simply, what makes software better?

-In essence, stock plan management software does everything that you seek to achieve with manual administration, but does so more efficiently and cost-effectively, all while eliminating the potential for human error inherent in the interaction between fingertips, computer keyboards, and spreadsheets.
+In essence, stock plan/equity management software does everything that you seek to achieve with manual administration, but does so more efficiently and cost-effectively, all while eliminating the potential for human error inherent in the interaction between fingertips, computer keyboards, and spreadsheets.

 Automated Stock Plan Management